Bylaws

 C. The Immediate Past President and President-elect shall attend meetings or participate in conference calls when necessary to support strategic aims of the Academy.

-D. The Executive Vice President-Program shall be chair of the Program Committee and responsible for the academic content and organization of the annual meeting.
-In the absence of the President and President-elect, or in the event of their inability or refusal to act, the current year’s Executive Vice President-Program shall perform all the duties of the President.
+D. The Executive Vice President (EVP)-Program shall be chair of the Program Committee and responsible for the academic content and organization of the annual meeting(s).
+In the absence of the President and President-elect, or in the event of their inability or refusal to act, the current year’s EVP-Program shall perform all the duties of the President.

-E. The Program Committee shall be comprised of the EVP-Program (chair), the Vice President-Marketing and Public Relations, the Vice President-Communications and the next EVP-Program, serving to help identify and select potential speakers and sponsors for the annual conference.
+E. The Program Committee shall be comprised of the EVP-Program (chair), the Vice President-Marketing and Public Relations and the Vice President-Communications, serving to help identify and select potential speakers and sponsors for the annual conference.

 G. The Vice President-Membership shall develop and maintain membership recruitment and retention efforts.

 H. The Vice President-Finance shall oversee the financial affairs of the Academy, including the prompt filing of tax returns and tax payments, and shall authorize disbursements of all funds in accordance with policies established by the Board of Directors.
 He or she also will be responsible for collecting dues and maintaining the current membership roll.
 Each year, the Vice President-Finance shall file an annual report with the Board indicating the financial condition of the Academy during the prior year, in addition to reporting the financial status to the membership at the annual meeting.
-The Vice President-Finance must be bonded.
+The VP Finance must be a US Citizen and Resident.

-I. The Vice President-Marketing and Public Relations is responsible for contacting publishers or other potential sponsors to obtain financial support for the Academy’s activities, especially those in conjunction with the annual meeting.
+J. The Vice President-Marketing is responsible for contacting potential sponsors to obtain financial support for the Academy’s activities, especially those in conjunction with the annual meeting(s).

-J. The Vice President-International Relations is responsible for encouraging international participation in the Academy.
-This includes solicitation of international members, solicitation of participation by the international community in the program, and the encouragement of the appearance of topics of international interest in the Academy’s journal.
+K. The Vice President-International Relations is responsible for encouraging international participation in the Academy.
+This includes solicitation of international members, solicitation of participation by the international community in the program, the encouragement topics of international interest in the Academy’s journal, and the utilization of research published and freely available in the Academy’s journal by financial planning membership and certification bodies globally.

-K. The AFS Administrator will work directly with the EVP-Program and President.
-The Administrator will be responsible for managing the AFS website, participate in AFS internal and external meetings when necessary.
-The Administrator will manage pre-event planning responsibilities and on-site logistics for the AFS Annual Meeting, work alongside the EVP-Program to manage the AFS Call for Papers process and help the President organize the mid-year board meeting.
+M. If the budget allows and there is an Academy Administrator, they will work directly with the EVP-Program and President.
+The Administrator will be responsible for managing the Academy website, participate in Academy internal and external meetings when necessary.
+The Administrator will manage pre-event planning responsibilities and on-site logistics for the Academy Annual Meeting (where those are not managed by conference partners), work alongside the EVP-Program to manage the Academy Call for Papers process and help the President organize the mid-year board meeting.
 The Administrator shall conduct at least two electronic mailings a year to ensure that as many members as possible renew each year.
 He or she is also responsible for working with the VP-Marketing to organize several mailings each year targeted to new audiences to entice them to join the Academy.
 The Administrator will also work alongside the VP of Membership maintain an historical list of members, to include contact information, years of membership, and type of membership.

 ARTICLE VI